SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb-atlas.md

 ### Step 1: Acquire Authentication information from the MongoDB Atlas portal

 This section shows you how to acquire MongoDB Atlas portal authentication information.
-If you are using IP allowlisting in an AWS Lambda based deployment, you will have to allowlist all of the IPs in the AWS region.
+If you're using IP allowlisting in an AWS Lambda based deployment, you will have to allowlist all of the IPs in the AWS region.
 AWS provides a [URL](https://ip-ranges.amazonaws.com/ip-ranges.json) to fetch IPs that returns a JSON file.
 You can use the [Atlas APIs](https://docs.atlas.mongodb.com/reference/api/whitelist/) to automate this process.

 1. Generate programmatic API Keys with project owner permissions using the instructions in the Atlas [documentation](https://docs.atlas.mongodb.com/configure-api-access/#create-an-api-key-for-a-project)**. **Then, copy the public key and private pey.
 These serve the same function as a username and API Key respectively.
 2. Specify the API key **Organization Member** permissions, under **Organization > Access Manager > API Keys**, as shown in the following example.